Edit Zgut-Przybylska

 Skrócony biogram

-Dr. Edit Zgut-Przybylska is an assistant professor in the Institute of Philosophy at the Polish Academy of Sciences and a visiting fellow at CEU Democracy Institute.
+Dr. Edit Zgut-Przybylska is an Assistant Professor in the Institute of Philosophy at the Polish Academy of Sciences and a Research Fellow at CEU Democracy Institute.
 She received her PhD in Sociology, holds an MA in Political Science and graduated as a journalist.
-Her research interest covers informality, populism and Euroscepticism in the context of democratic backsliding.
-Her recent publications appeared with Pelgrave Macmillan, in European Politics and Society and the Hague Journal for the Rule of Law.
+Her research interest covers informality, populism, democratic innovations, euroscepticism and democratic backsliding.
+Her recent publications appeared with Pelgrave Macmillan, Problems of Post-Communism, the European Politics and Society and the Hague Journal for the Rule of Law.
 Synthetic versions of her work are available in online platforms as Foreign Policy, POLITICO Europe, the German Marshall Fund of the United States and Visegrad Insight.
-She is the Vice-Chair of Amnesty International in Hungary and a guest lecturer at the Foreign Service Institute of the US State Department.
 Edit held a re:consitution fellowship 2022-2023, a Rethink.CEE fellowship at GMFUS and a fellowship at Visegrad Insight.
 She previously worked at Political Capital Research Institute and before that, she was a journalist at various media outlets in Hungary.

 Wykształcenie